Do you know who Chandler Bolt is?

 - 20 Rules for Writing So Crystal Clear Even Your Dumbest Relative Will Understand

-Content comes in many more forms than writing, and if you want to know more about other ways of creating content, take a look at my content marketing guide.
+Content comes in many more forms than writing.
+If you want to know more about other ways of creating content, take a look at my content marketing guide.

 Social media marketing